geotrellis/geotrellis-server/stac-example/README.md

   layer = "layer-us" // STAC Layer
   collection = "landsat-8-l1" // STAC Collection
   asset = "B4" // STAC Asset to read
-  asset-limit = 1000 // Max assets returned by the STAC search request source = "http://localhost:9090/" // Path to the STAC API endpoint default-style = "red-to-blue"
+  asset-limit = 1000 // Max assets returned by STAC search endpoint requests page-limit = 30 // is not set by default, the size of a page returned by the each search request source = "http://localhost:9090/" // Path to the STAC API endpoint default-style = "red-to-blue"
   // force time positions fetch from items even if the range is given through the collection / layer summary